 - Clear and documented roles and responsibilities within IT in terms of desired outcomes

-- The knowledge base provided within the ITSM solution helps spread, scale, and standardize symptomology, which provides IT support the means to better classify, investigate, and diagnose issues.
+- A knowledge base provided within the ITSM tool that helps spread, scale, and standardize symptomology, which provides IT support the means to better classify, investigate, and diagnose issues

 The goal of problem management is to minimize the adverse impact of incidents and problems on the organization caused by errors in the infrastructure, and to prevent the recurrence of incidents related to those errors.
 The activities associated with problem management primarily deal with identifying why the incident occurred in the first place, and identifying and documenting known errors.
 Unlike incident management, there is not almost always a role or function responsible for the management of problems, nor is there a solid understanding of the objectives and key performance indicators.

-(For more complete guidance on ITIL problem management, see Anthony Orr’s Essential Guide to ITIL Problem Management.)
+(For more complete guidance on ITIL problem management, see an Essential Guide to ITIL Problem Management.)

-To build successful problem management process, IT must first determine why problem management is important to them, and assign the roles and resources accordingly.
-At a minimum, IT leaders must apply the same amount of rigor as done with incident management.
-A Problem Management leader must assure that:
+To build successful Problem Management process, IT must first determine why Problem Management is important to them, and assign the roles and resources accordingly.
+At a minimum, IT leaders must apply the same amount of rigor as done with Incident Management.

-- Problems and errors are regularly classified and identified by a collective
+- Problems and errors are regularly (and properly) classified and identified

-- ITSM solutions will cross-reference the details of the incident against both the knowledge base and the known-error database, making it easier to link incident records to problem records.
+- Cross-reference the details of the incident against both the knowledge base and the known-error database, making it easier to link incident records to problem records

-- ITSM solutions should make it easy to assign ownership of problem records to individuals or functional groups.
+- Make it easy to assign ownership of problem records to individuals or functional groups

-- ITSM tools can also make it easy to quickly promote problems to RFC’s, complete with all the necessary context and documentation.
+- Make it easy to quickly promote problems to RFC’s, complete with all the necessary context and documentation

-- ITSM solutions should provide a full and rich dashboard that intuitively organizes critical problem management metrics into a single panel.
+- Provide a full and rich dashboard that intuitively organizes critical problem management metrics into a single panel